-That's why we need to salt generously.
+Steak is often pretty thick.
+An ideal size that follows guidelines for selecting the best steak is about an inch and a half thick.
+The salt is only seasoning the surface, which means a significant portion of the meat has no salt on it at all.
+That's why it's imperative to salt generously.
 If you were only eating the surface of the steak, it might be too salty.
 But you aren't.
 You're eating the whole steak.
-So the seasoning on the surface has to be enough to properly season each bite.
-Make sense?
+The seasoning on the surface has to be enough to properly season each bite.

-When to Salt the Steak?
+When to Salt the Steak

-The main drawback to seasoning in advance is that salt applied to the outside of something tends to pull water from the center of it onto the surface.
+When to apply the salt is a common seasoning question.
+Some chefs like to salt a steak well in advance of cooking, even up to 24 hours in advance.
+Others say salting it right before cooking is best.
+The main drawback of seasoning in advance is that salt applied to the outside of something tends to pull water from the center of it onto the surface.
 If the thing in question happens to be a steak, it will necessarily be less juicy.
-Indeed, any steak you hold in the fridge, salt or no salt, is going to lose juices overnight.
+In fact, any steak you hold in the fridge, salt or no salt, is going to lose juices overnight.

 Seasoning Your Steaks in Advance